HooferDevelops/snap-advanced-multiplayer-system/README.md

 ## Issues & Concerns
 Have any bugs, concerns, or suggestions?
 Feel free to either make an issue request or if you have a solution to a problem, maybe even a pull request.
 Thank you!

+## Endorsement
+Snap<i>!</i> is not endorsed or officially made by snap.berkeley.edu.
+Thank you for understanding.